The Lord is my shepherd: I shall lack nothing. Psalm 23:1

 These are the heads of the fathers’ houses of the Levites according to their families.

 Moses and Aaron’s Story Recounted

-26 These are the ones, Aaron and Moses, to whom the Lord said, “Bring out the Israelites from the land of Egypt according to their armies.”
+26 These are the ones, Aaron and Moses, to whom the Lord said, “Bring the Israelites out from the land of Egypt according to their armies.”
 27 These are the ones who spoke to Pharaoh king of Egypt, to bring the Israelites out from Egypt.
 These are the same Moses and Aaron.

-28 On the day when the Lord spoke to Moses in the land of Egypt, 29 God said to Moses, “I am the Lord.
+28 On the day when the Lord spoke to Moses in the land of Egypt, 29 he said to Moses, “I am the Lord.
 Tell Pharaoh king of Egypt all that I tell you.”

 30 Moses said before the Lord, “I am deficient in speech.
 How will Pharaoh listen to me?”

 I will Stretch Out My Hand